About Us > Club History

 The Rotary Club of Iowa City dates from the presentation of its charter by District Governor John Knutson on November 4, 1915.
 On that date 30 local business and professional men and university officials gathered to celebrate the culmination of the process of incorporation.
 The event must have had special significance, in part, because the founder of Rotary, Paul Harris, was an 1891 graduate of the University of Iowa Law School.

 The Iowa City Club was sponsored in its application for membership by the Cedar Rapids Club.
 In turn, the Iowa City Club has sponsored three additional clubs – the West Liberty Club in 1925, the Tipton Club in 1954, and the Iowa City AM Club in 1989.
-The first club president was William Peter Hohenschuh.
-Mr. Hohenschuh owned a furniture store and was a local undertaker, as was the custom for furniture store owners to be at that time.

 The Iowa City Club has grown substantially in the services and programs since 1915.
 The Club has provided medical assistance in San Salvador by providing cleft palate and dental surgery in partnership with Rotaplast.
 In 2004, Iowa MOST (Miles of Smiles Team) was formed by club members Dr. Bill Olin, Dr. John Canady and Gary Pacha amongst others.
 They have since made annual missions to Guatemala.